ExodusMovement/schemasafe/doc/samples/draft-next/unevaluatedProperties.md

  * `[requireValidation] schema = true is not allowed at #/properties/a`

-## dynamic evalation inside nested refs
+## dynamic evaluation inside nested refs

 ### Schema